MikeDeGan/docs/docs/SSH.md

   git remote set-url origin git@github.com:MikeDeGan/repo-name.git
   ```

-Note that on your first push you may receive a warning
+Note that on your first push you will receive a warning.
+You are supposed to call the other party and verify the fingerprint.

 > The authenticity of host 'github.com (140.82.114.3)' can't be established.